-Do you know what the biggest resume mistakes are that will hold you back from being shortlisted and are you making resume mistakes that can stop you from getting to interviews?
+Do you know the biggest resume mistakes that will hold you back from being shortlisted, and are you making resume mistakes that can stop you from getting to interviews?

-> With so many factors at play when it comes to writing a winning resume, it’s no wonder that some of these points get overlooked.
+With so many factors at play when it comes to writing a winning resume, it’s no wonder that some of these points get overlooked.
 But with the job market being as competitive as ever, there’s little room for error.
 With that in mind, let’s take a look at some of the most common resume mistakes that can stop you from getting an interview.

-> 15 Resume Mistakes That Can Stop You Getting An Interview
+15 Resume Mistakes That Can Stop You from Getting An Interview

-> 1. Your contact details are not provided, are incorrect, or are not visible
+1. Your contact details are not provided, are incorrect, or are not visible

 You’ve done all the hard work of writing a winning resume, only to go and add an incorrect mobile number.
 Sounds crazy right?
 Well, believe it!
 It happens.
 This is something that has happened, and to say it’s frustrating as a recruiter is an understatement.